GiancarloMCorrea/myWebsite/content/en/post/Zotero-and-Quarto/index.md

 > :warning: **Important**
 >
-> When specifying labels for figures, tables, equations, and sections, you should always start with `fig-`, `tbl-`, `eq-`, and `sec-`, respectively.
+> When specifying labels for figures, tables, equations, sections, and supplementary figures, you should always start with the `fig-`, `tbl-`, `eq-`, `sec-`, and `suppfig-` prefixes, respectively.
 So the `bbt_update_bib` function will not interpret these labels as citation keys (see last step above).

 Let me know if you have any questions or suggestions.
 Happy coding!